Homemade Simple Syrup

 Ingredients

-Simple syrup comes together with just two simple ingredients you probably already have at home.
-No need to buy it ever again!
+Simple syrup comes together with just two simple ingredients you probably already have at home — that’s it!
+No need to buy it ever again, trust me.

 Sugar is the most essential ingredient for homemade syrups.
-You can use any type of sugar for simple syrup: white sugar, brown sugar, raw sugar — even honey will work!
+Most of the time, simple syrup is a clear liquid made from granulated sugar, AKA white sugar.
+However, you can use any type of sugar for simple syrup: white sugar, brown sugar, raw sugar.
+You can even make honey syrup with honey instead of sugar.
+It’s a delicious switch-up for regular sugar.

 If you plan to add food coloring, like for purple lavender syrup, or if you want to make a light-colored infusion, such as pretty, pale peach syrup, then you should stick to white sugar.